atikahnaz/Diet_Journal/README.md

 # FOOD JOURNAL

-#### Video Demo: <URL HERE>
+#### Video Demo: [URL HERE]

 #### Description:

-I've created a Food Journal responsive website that allow users to save list of foods and symptoms they have.
+I've created a responsive Food Journal website that allows users to save lists of foods and symptoms they experience.

-Users can select date on calendar, write and update foods and symptoms they wish to save.
-This will help users to monitor food intakes and record all the side effects that may help people to identify food allergens.
+Users can select a date on the calendar, write, and update the foods and symptoms they wish to save.
+This will help users monitor their food intake and record any side effects, aiding in the identification of food allergens.

-The website is created using React, Vite, and Material UI.
+The website is built using React, Vite, and Material UI.

 ## COMPONENTS

 ### App.jsx

-- This is the main component that organize and save the main data to local storage.
+- This is the main component that organizes and saves the main data to local storage.
-- All the child components will have access to data from app.jsx.
+- All child components have access to data from app.jsx.

-#### Local storage
+#### Local Storage

 Retrieve saved data from local storage each time users open or refresh the page.